Alyssum Growing Tips

 - Sun Requirements – Sun, Part Sun, Part Shade

 When, Where, and How to Plant

-Alyssum is an annual and killed by a heavy frost, so plant seed in spring and summer after your last frost.
+Alyssum is an annual and killed by a heavy frost, so plant a seed in spring and summer after your last frost.
 It favors cool weather, and it prefers sun or part sun locations with good drainage, although it will adapt to part shade and continue to flower.
 Its seeds need light to germinate, so sow seeds on top of the soil, then water gently until rooted to prevent seeds from washing away.
 Or start indoors four weeks before planting outside.
-Be sure to amend soil according to soil testing results before planting seeds or baby plants.
+Be sure to amend the soil according to soil testing results before planting seeds or baby plants.

 Alyssum Growing Tips